The deadliest epidemics in history

 IMAGE CREDITS: UNsplash.com

-The Eurasian diseases that made up the American Plagues were spread by European travelers to the Americas.
+The Eurasian diseases that made up the American Plagues were spread by European travellers to the Americas.
 Smallpox was among the diseases that led to the decline of the Inca and Aztec empires.
-According to some estimations, the indigenous population of the Western Hemisphere was wiped off to the tune of 90%.

-Tenochtitlán, the capital of the Aztecs, was taken by a Spanish expedition under Hernán Cortés in 1519 thanks in part to the diseases.
-In 1532, an additional Spanish army under Francisco Pizarro overthrew the Incas.
-Both empires’ lands were seized by the Spanish.
+In 1532, the Spanish army under Francisco Pizarro overthrew the Incas.
 Both times, sickness had decimated the Aztec and Incan armies, rendering them helpless against the Spanish army.

 USEFUL LINKS: